How It Works

 Sandworm is configurable to fail and exit with code 1

 after performing the audit and writing audit artifacts, if specific types of issues are discovered.
 This allows you to configure a custom fail policy for your app, and enforce it within CI or Git hook workflows.
-Read more about configuring a fail policy.
+Read more about .